Shielded Vote

 3. Publish The Vote Server URL

-Add the public HTTPS helper URL to vote_servers[] in dynamic-voting-config.json.
+Add the public HTTPS helper URL to vote_servers[] in prod/dynamic-voting-config.json.
 If Fresh Join configured Caddy, use the URL it prints.
 If you skipped Caddy, use the public URL from your own HTTPS proxy.
 Add one JSON object with url and label, then open a PR from GitHub's edit flow.
 This can be done while the validator is still pending approval.
 Edit voting config.
+For a concrete example, see this merged voting config PR.

 4. Back Up Validator Identity